mhouppin/stash-bot/README.md

   * #### MultiPV
     Output the best N lines (principal variations) when searching.
-	This option is still experimental (not completely UCI compliant), and so may not satisfy all GUIs.
 	Leave at 1 for best performance.

   * #### Move Overhead
     Assumes a time delay of x milliseconds due to network and GUI overheads.
 	Increase it if the engine often loses games on time.
-The default value of 20 ms should be reasonable for all chess GUIs.
+The default value of 100 ms should be sufficient for all chess GUIs.

-  * #### Minimum Thinking Time
-    Thinks at least x milliseconds per move.
-Useful for short time controls when the Move Overhead may cause the usable time to be zero.
-Too high values may cause the engine to flag bullet games.

 ## Frequently Asked Questions